 Please send your child's lunch in a labeled "lunch box."
 All food containers should be labeled as well.
-Please provide a beverage, napkins, and utensils.
+Please provide a labeled water bottle/beverage, napkins, and utensils.
 We suggest investing in a hot/cold thermos as we are unable to heat or refrigerate lunches.
 Your child's teachers will assist with unpacking and packing up lunch boxes.

-School lunches will be available for children in Early Childhood daily.
+School lunches will be available for children in EC daily.
 More information will be sent home when the program begins.